Gexkill/sweng2/CI/src/index.md

 #Used tools
 * intellij IDEA: JAVA EE IDE
 * sonar: useful tools to analyze code from style point of view
+* Github: for version controller
+* Gedit and ReText: to write MarkDown with spell check

 [//]: # (pagebreak)